vinfnet/simple-cvm-cmk-demo/README.md

 There is a similar concept to build an AKS cluster with CMK enabled on the worker nodes.

+# SQL Server on Confidential Computing

+The BuildRandomSQLCVM.ps1 script builds on the CVM script but deploys the specific SQL image to give you a SQL 2022 build running on Windows Server 2022 [official docs](https://learn.microsoft.com/en-gb/azure/azure-sql/virtual-machines/windows/sql-vm-create-confidential-vm-how-to?view=azuresql)

 # ARM Template
 Create a simple CVM with CMK enabled (work-in-progress)